 - Hand Pump

 Waterplay was designed in-house by the Children’s Museum’s exhibition staff.
 See photos of the Waterplay renovation on Facebook

 Waterplay will frequently display works by artists, including:

 - Rain Meander by Stacy Levy, a permanent component

-Waterplay is presented by the EQT Corporation with major support from the PPG Industries Foundation and the Snee-Reinhardt Charitable Foundation.
+Waterplay is presented by the EQT Foundation with major support from the PPG Industries Foundation and the Snee-Reinhardt Charitable Foundation.